jupyterlab-contrib/jupyter-ui-toolkit/README.md

 The above CDN location points to the latest release of `@jupyter/web-components`.
 It is advised that when you deploy your site or app, you import the specific version you have developed and tested with.

+See the [example](./examples/cdn/index.html) folder for more hints about theming.

 ## Documentation

 Further documentation can be found in the following places: